TritonDataCenter/rfd/rfd/0036/user-stories/jupiter-example-com-jenkins.md

 The operators use Jenkins to automate the process of building new containers for each pull request and branch in the origin repo.
 This requires that Jenkins jobs need to be able to interact with Mariposa via the CLI (or API).

-- Jenkins must be provisioned with a ssh key for Mariposa
+- Jenkins must be provisioned with an SSH key for Mariposa
-- Jenkins must be provisioned with a ssh key for GitHub deploy keys
+- Jenkins must be provisioned with an SSH key for GitHub deploy keys
 - Jenkins will effectively own the entire account until we have RBAC v2.
 - There needs to be a way to get the key onto Jenkins in the first place.

-Because Jenkins is going to build containers locally (via Docker on KVM), operators provision the ssh keys with traditional configuration management (ex Ansible) and bind-mount this into the Jenkins container running on KVM.
+Because Jenkins is going to build containers locally (via Docker on KVM), operators provision the SSH keys with traditional configuration management (ex.
+Ansible) and bind-mount this into the Jenkins container running on KVM.
 Optionally, the operators can treat the KVM as a traditional VM and deploy Jenkins to it via configuration management.

 ### GitHub